pic

 7.906 ns (0 allocations: 0 bytes)

-Note that completely eliminating allocations can't be accomplished simply by using functions.
-This is because functions enable the splitting of broadcasting operations, but do not fuse them with reduction operations.
+Note that simply using functions isn't sufficient to completely eliminate allocations.
+Functions allow for the splitting of broadcasting operations, but don't fuse them with reduction operations.

 x = rand(100)